 No bids were submitted to ATAC’s tender for hydrogen buses in Rome.
 The call for tender for five vehicles was issued in February in the framework of the European project 3eMotion.
 The news of the unsuccessful tender was reported on local media RomaToday and on the Italian specialized media AUTOBUS.
-And it is not the first time: in January 2019 another hydrogen bus tender for Rome went desert.
+And it is not the first time: in January 2019 another fuel cell bus tender for Rome went desert.

 Hydrogen bus for Rome, the desert announcement